On the Reduction of Variance and Overestimation of Deep Q-Learning: Experiments

 \subsection{Gridworld}

-The Gridworld problem (Figure 4) is a common RL benchmark.
-Gridworld has a smaller state space that allows the ER buffer to store all possible state action pairs.
-Additionally, it allows the optimal action value function Q to be exactly computed.
+The Gridworld problem (Figure \ref{fig4}) is a common RL benchmark.
+Its relatively small state space permits the Experience Replay (ER) buffer to store all possible state-action pairs.
+Moreover, this setup allows for the precise computation of the optimal action value function.